ARM-software/acle/CONTRIBUTING.md

 # Branches and pull requests.

-Development (bug-fixes, proposals, extensions, and so on) is conducted exclusively on the `main` branch.
-Therefore, please submit your PR against `main`.
+Use branch `main` for bug fixes, proposals, extensions, and other development work.
+Submit all pull requests against `main`.

 It is good practice to track changes.
 In section `Changes after ACLE Q1 2026`, please list any changes that you have made to the document.
 As an example, see